peterhinch/micropython_ra8875/docs/DRIVER.md

 The RA8875 claims to provide a means of reading back the contents of the frame buffer.
 This seems broken.
 I removed functionality which aimed to support it as the outcome was not deterministic.
+GUI controls which formerly relied on this were redesigned so as not to need it.

+As stated above the `clear_scr` method is not reliable.
+Despite conforming to the datasheet it sometimes fills the screen with a non-black color.

 # 4. References